Since 2001 Australian 4WD and Advanced Driver Education has been a Registered Training Organisation.

 An Off Road (Bush) Defensive Driver Training Course will allow you to progress through a series of obstacles that will gradually build your range and level of off road driving skills.
 This will offer you experience in a variety of difficult conditions under instruction without endangering you, your vehicle or the environment.
 Undertaking such a responsible approach to owning a 4WD will save off road travellers hundreds, if not thousands, of dollars over future years of travel.

-At Australian 4WD Driver Training areas, ‘off road’ Courses are conducted regularly.
-The Course undertaken has been designed and written by Australian 4WD (the first such course to be written and registered in Queensland) to meet the needs of the fast growing 4WD Industry.
+At Australian 4WD and Advanced Driver Eduction training areas, ‘off road’ Courses are conducted regularly.
+The Course undertaken have been designed and written by Australian 4WD and Advanced Driver Education (the first such course to be written and registered in Queensland) to meet the needs of the fast growing 4WD Industry.
 The Course is Nationally Accredited and complies with every aspect of environmental issues together with Workplace, Health and Safety requirements.
 The Course is available to all facets of the Community.
 It provides a common sense approach to off road driving enabling the 4WD operator the opportunity to build confidence in his/her own ability, and that of their vehicle.

-The refinement of our Training Procedures and the success of the Course content has encouraged Australian 4WD Driver Training to expand across Queensland to Centres in –
+The refinement of our Training Procedures and the success of the Course content has encouraged Australian 4WD and Advanced Driver Education to expand across Queensland to Centres in –

 All in all, undertaking an Off Road (4WD) Defensive Driver Training Course is an investment in your future.
 Your vehicle will last longer; the driver will have less stress to deal with during the performance of his duties ; and the damage rate and down time rate will be considerably reduced.
 And saving the cost of just one tyre being damaged has paid for the Driving Course?